Retreat of the government of the Republic of China to Taiwan: Background

+The conflicts between the KMT and CCP resumed in 1946.
+As the tide of war turned with the Communist victory in Manchuria, Chiang concluded in late 1948 that he needed to move to Taiwan; by end 1948 he had started shipments of China's important cultural artefacts and financial reserves to Taiwan.
+By 1948–1949, most of the northern mainland fell to the communists after the three decisive campaigns of Liaoshen, Pingjin and Huaihai.
 In January 1949, Chiang Kai-shek stepped down as leader of the KMT and was replaced by his vice-president, Li Zongren.
 Li and Mao entered into negotiations for peace, but Nationalist hardliners rejected Mao's demands.
-When Li sought an additional delay in mid-April 1949, the Chinese Red Army crossed the Yangtze (Chang) River.
-Chiang fled to the island of Formosa (Taiwan), where approximately 300,000 soldiers had already been airlifted.
+When Li sought an additional delay in mid-April 1949, the Chinese Red Army — now called the People's Liberation Army — crossed the Yangtze River and captured the Nationalist capital Nanjing and the major city of Shanghai, later Guangzhou, followed by Chongqing and then Chengdu.
+Mao proclaimed the establishment of a new republic in Beijing on October 1, while Chiang fled to the island of Formosa (Taiwan), where approximately 300,000 soldiers had already been airlifted.